 The inspectors observed a small sample of lessons, conducted formal interviews with pupils and examined samples of pupils' work.
-They held discussions with teachers, senior members of staff and with the chair of governors.
-They observed a sample of the extra-curricular activities that occurred during the inspection period, and attended registration sessions and assemblies.
+They held discussions with teachers, senior members of staff and with the chair of trustees and other trustees.
+They observed a sample of the extra-curricular activities that occurred during the inspection period, and attended registration sessions and an assembly.
 Inspectors visited the facilities for sick or injured pupils.
 The responses of parents and pupils to pre-inspection questionnaires were analysed, and the inspectors examined regulatory documentation made available by the school.